The Genetical Theory of Natural Selection: Eugenics

 The last five chapters (8-12) include Fisher's concern about dysgenics and proposals for eugenics.
 Fisher attributed the fall of civilizations to the fertility of their upper classes being diminished, and used British 1911 census data to show an inverse relationship between fertility and social class, partly due, he claimed, to the lower financial costs and hence increasing social status of families with fewer children.
 He proposed the abolition of extra allowances to large families, with the allowances proportional to the earnings of the father.
 He served in several official committees to promote eugenics.
 In 1934, he resigned from the Eugenics Society over a dispute about increasing the power of scientists within the movement.

 Editions

 A second, slightly revised edition was republished in 1958.
 In 1999, a third variorum edition (ISBN 0-19-850440-3), with the original 1930 text, annotated with the 1958 alterations, notes and alterations accidentally omitted from the second edition was published, edited by professor John Henry Bennett of the University of Adelaide.

-Dedication

-The book is dedicated to Major Leonard Darwin, Fisher's friend, correspondent and son of Charles Darwin, "In gratitude for the encouragement, given to the author, during the last fifteen years, by discussing many of the problems dealt with in this book."
+Biography

+In East Finchley, London, Ronald Aylmer Fisher was born on February 17, 1890.
+He was the youngest of eight children, including a twin, however, his twin brother passed away at infancy.
+Tragically, his mother passed away from peritonitis when he was fourteen, leaving his family in difficult circumstances during his early years.
+Fisher received his education at Harrow School, where he excelled in mathematics and science.
+Afterward, he obtained a scholarship to attend Gonville and Caius College, Cambridge where he graduated in 1912.
+He concentrated on mathematics while attending Cambridge, but eventually discovered that biology and statistics sparked his interest.

+Following Cambridge, he concentrated on a number of research and academic roles.
+Fisher established the groundwork for modern statistical theory while employed as a statistician at Rothamsted Experimental Station in Hertfordshire from 1919 to 1933.
+Additionally, establishing the experiments that subsequently influenced agricultural biology and genetics.
+In 1933, he accepted the Galton Professorship of Eugenics at University College London, and ten years later was named the Arthur Balfour Professor of Genetics at Cambridge University.